Lipoma Surgery: What is Done During the Procedure? Step-by-Step Guide

 Types of Lipoma Removal Procedures

-- Excision Surgery: Most frequent technique; the lump is completely excised, along with its capsule, reducing recurrence.
+- Excision surgery: the most common technique, where the lump is removed completely along with its capsule, keeping recurrence low

 The Day of Surgery: What to Expect